-Sometimes, the expertise of professionals from outside the school, such as Educational Psychologists, Speech and Language Therapists and members of the NHS, are asked to work with children to give further advice.
+Sometimes, the expertise of professionals from outside the school, such as Educational Psychologists, Speech and Language Therapists, other members of the NHS and outreach services, are asked to work with children to give further advice.
 If this is the case, we will always ask for your consent first.